-CBF MS is an autonomous affiliate of CBF, Inc., which self identifies as “...a Christian network comprised of individuals and churches that work together to spread the hope of Christ.
-Our diverse community includes partners all over the globe, and our fellowship supports a wide range of missions and ministries that give people meaningful opportunities to put their faith to action.
-With a deep respect for freedom, diversity and equality, we encourage autonomy while inviting collaboration."
+CBF MS is an autonomous affiliate of CBF Global which self identifies as “...a Christian network of individuals and churches working together to spread the hope of Christ.
+Our diverse community includes partners all over the globe, and our fellowship supports a wide range of missions and ministries that give people meaningful opportunities to put their faith to action.”

 Core Values of CBF Global and CBF MS

 Our understanding of Baptist faith and practice is expressed by our emphasis on freedom in biblical interpretation and congregational governance, the participation of women and men in all aspects of church leadership and Christian ministry, and religious liberty for all people.

 Soul Freedom — We believe in the priesthood of all believers and affirm the freedom and responsibility of every person to relate directly to God without the imposition of creed or the control of clergy or government.